Ticket Conditions of Sale and Entry

 g) You must follow all directions given by representatives of TA, Council, police or event security.

-h) Access to areas licensed for the sale of alcohol within the WTC will be managed in accordance with Tasmanian liquor control legislation.
-Some areas of the WTC may only be accessible to patrons over 18 years of age, with valid proof of age.
+h) Access to areas licensed for the sale of alcohol within the WTC will be managed in accordance with South Australian liquor control legislation.
+Some areas of the WTC may only be accessible to patrons over 18 years of age, with proof of age that is valid in South Australia.

 a) you are in breach of these conditions;